Shoalsteed/r-i2p/sidebar.md

 It uses encrypted unidirectional tunnels between you and your peers to send traffic.
 No one can see where that traffic is coming from, where it is going, or what the contents are.
 Additionally I2P transports offers resistance to pattern recognition and blocking by censors.
 Because the network relies on peers to route traffic, location blocking is also reduced.

 ## Distribution
 All traffic on the I2P network is encrypted.
 An observer cannot see a message's contents, source, or destination.
 All traffic you route as a participant is internal to the I2P network, you are not an exit node.
-The network does not do distributed storage of its content.
-By participating as a node you are not storing content for anyone (like in Freenet or in IPFS).
+The network does not do distributed storage of its content (like Freenet or IPFS).
+By participating as a node you are not storing content for anyone.
 If there are hidden services which you dislike, you may refrain from visiting them.
 Your router will not request any content without your specific instruction to do so.

 ## Best OS To Use